icatalud/dart-sdk-wiki-2/Building-Dart-SDK-for-ARM-processors.md

 # Introduction

 The Dart VM runs on a variety of ARM processors on Linux and Android.
 This document explains how to build the Dart VM to target these platforms.
-More detailed, platform specific information can be found under Android, AndroidContentShell, and RaspberryPi.
+More detailed platform-specific information can be found under [Android](https://github.com/dart-lang/sdk/wiki/Building-Dart-SDK-for-Android) and [Raspberry Pi](https://github.com/dart-lang/sdk/wiki/Building-Dart-SDK-for-Raspberry-Pi).

 # Getting a Cross-compiler